Tuesday, April 02, 2019

 The Who, on the other hand, though they released great singles throughout the 60s, didn't really make it big until they put out their rock opera Tommy in 1969.
 And it was a bumpy ride along the way.
 At one point, in fact, Daltrey was kicked out of the band.
 He was tired of the other three getting high and playing lousy, so after one gig he flushed Keith Moon's stash.
 A fight followed and Daltrey knocked Moon out.
 The band decided he had to go.
 However, they soon discovered without the face and voice of The Who, they weren't doing as well, so they brought him back.
 There was a tentative truce, but it took a long time for the psychic wounds to heal.

-After Tommy, they were flying high, but well into the 70s weren't make much money (claims Daltrey).
+After Tommy, they were flying high, but well into the 70s weren't making much money (claims Daltrey).
 Apparently, high expenses (including destruction of instruments, hotel rooms and cars parked in swimming pools) were part of it, but perhaps a bigger part was questionable management.
 It took a while to convince Pete Townshend to make a change--he was the only one who didn't have to worry about money since he wrote the songs and got the royalties.

 Throughout the 70s, the band went from strength to strength, selling out stadiums and releasing albums such as Who's Next and Quadrophenia.
 But drummer Moon, who'd always overindulged, was having personal problems, which led him to drink so much and take so many drugs that he couldn't play like he once did.
 Then, in 1978, he died.
 Daltrey says it was a shock since the band had been expecting him to die for so long, by that point they figured he'd keep on going.